HeyGilly/Java_Projects/README.md

   * The user will be asked if they would like to have teh song repeat, if not the user will enter "no" then I will play the next song.
 * Email Application
   * Creating email account for new hires for your company.
+* Student Database Application
+  * Creating a application to manage studnet enrollments and balance.

 <hr>